seraphium/JTAppleCalender/README.md

-### **Communication**
+### **Communication on Github**
 ---
-* If you found a bug, open an issue.
+* Found a bug? open an issue
-* If you have a feature request, open an issue.
+* Got a cool feature request? open an issue.
+* Need a question answered? open an issue
+* You can also open an issue if you think something should behave differently

 ### **Installation using CocoaPods**

 CocoaPods is a dependency manager for Cocoa projects.
-You can install it with the following command:
+Cocoapods can be installed with the following command:

 $ gem install cocoapods